Y0Coss/docs-fork/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 - Storage of small to medium-sized databases
 - Data backup and archiving

+In 3AZ regions, Classic Volumes are regional services that use distributed erasure coding across multiple Availability Zones.
+This ensures data remains available without impact or downtime in the event of an AZ failure, provided the multi-attached resilient architecture conditions are met (cf: NEW DOC REGARDING CLASSIC VOLUMES IN 3AZ SK-2020).

 ///

 /// details | **High-Speed – Up to 3000 IOPS**